How to get to Raja Ampat

 Raja Ampat is a diver’s mecca situated in West Papua, Indonesia’s easternmost province.

-Its isolated location makes it relatively hard to reach, but this also makes Raja Ampat a pristine underwater paradise, far from congestion, pollution and crowded tourist spots.
+Its isolated location makes it relatively hard to reach, which has largely kept Raja Ampat a pristine underwater paradise, far from congestion, pollution and crowded tourist spots.

 The number of marine species is mind-boggling, and new ones are being discovered every year.
 This includes the discovery of the unique Raja Ampat ‘walking shark’ only a few years ago.
 Unsurprisingly, it is the pinnacle for all serious scuba divers.